 OverOps was built to help developers understand why their software is ‘misbehaving’ (exceptions, illegal states, thread latency).
-While notifying you there’s a problem with a server, and maybe pointing its location is nice, our mission in OverOps is different – we’re going deeper, much deeper, into the code.
-We want to tell you exactly which variables, conditions and objects in your code are causing the problem, in staging or production.
-You can read more about it here.
+OverOps does much more than notify about a problem and point to it location.
+It goes much deeper, into the code.
+OverOps tells you which variables, conditions and objects in your code are causing the problem, in staging or production.
+Read more here.

 - Can OverOps run on multiple applications/JVMs on single server?

-Sure, as long as you attach a OverOps agent to every app/JVM you bring up.
+Yes, as long as you attach a OverOps Agent to every application/JVM you bring up.

 - I can’t always work online.
 Does OverOps have an offline option?

 OverOps runs as a hosted SaaS application, or can be fully deployed on-premises (available to enterprise users).

 We use AWS east, located in the US.

 OverOps captures all exceptions: caught/uncaught, checked/unchecked.
 Among errors, OverOps captures only AssertionError.